This is a work in progress. When you use it, check with the design systems team for updates.

 Content guidelines for step flows

 - Step container: Even though the container will get bigger to accommodate additional content, keep the copy brief.
-If the container displays a longer form, work with a designer to use progressive disclosure so that the form does not become too long.
-Or consider breaking a long step into two smaller ones.
+If the container displays a longer form, work with a designer to use progressive disclosure so that the form doesn’t become too long.
+Or consider breaking one long step into two smaller ones.

 - Confirmation: At the end of the flow, users see a confirmation.
 Write an optimistic title that lets users know they’re done.
 A subtitle can summarize the steps and move users along to what’s next.
 In many cases, we’ll guide users to start getting the results of the flow they just completed.